EnzymeFunctionInitiative/ENA_Database_Build/README.md

 See the "Dask Workflow Overview" section for more details about the task graph.

 ## Full Scale Workflow
-A sample SLURM batch script is provided in `~/batch_scripts/` that is used to run the full scale workflow on the EFI HPC machine.
+A sample SLURM batch script is provided in `~/batch_scripts/` that could be used to run the full scale workflow on the EFI HPC machine.
+In the provided batch script, paths to various directories and files are left ambiguous.

 # Dask Workflow Overview